calliope-edu/CalliopEO_AstroPi/README.md

 * Add user to group `dialout` to be able to perform communication with the Calliope Mini over the serial port
 * Set password for the new user
 * Determine UUIDs for Calliope Mini's block devices and creating mount points in `/etc/fstab`.
 Later, this is used to mount the block devices for flashing the Calliope Mini.
 The mount points are defined in `/etc/fstab` in order to allow unprivileged users like `calliope` to mount/unmount the block devices.
-* Copying necessary files to the user's home directory into a subfolder `~/calliopEO`, in particular `CalliopEO.py`
+* Create the main directory below the user's home directory `~/calliopEO` and copy all necessary files to this directory, in particular the Python script `CalliopEO.py`.
 * Installing necessary Python modules from local wheel files.
 This is necessary due to security requirements set by ESA.

 ## De-Installation